Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Discussion

 Size limitations applying to physical systems and measurements result in truncations of the pulse duration distributions, which then manifest as broken power-law transitions in the frequency power spectral density.
 Spectral characteristics outside the frequency range of scale invariance are dictated by the pulse function.
 For a one-sided exponential pulse function, Lorentzian characteristics are displayed at the limiting frequencies \cite{2017-garcia-PhysPlasm}.

-Figure~\ref{fig:psd-compens-1exp}(c) demonstrates the extent to which the frequency ranges of effective $1/\omega^{3-\alpha}$ scaling are reduced due to the curvature associated with the broken power-law transitions.
-The curvature is comparable for both the abrupt and the gradual cutoffs of the underlying distributions, as shown respectively in \Figsref{fig:psd-compens-1exp}(b) and~\ref{fig:psd-compens-1exp}(d).
+Figure~\ref{fig:psd-bounded-1exp}(a) demonstrates the extent to which the frequency ranges of an effective $1/\omega^{3-\alpha}$ scaling are reduced due to the curvature associated with the broken power-law transitions.
+The curvature is comparable for both the abrupt and the gradual cutoffs of the underlying distributions, as shown respectively in \Figsref{fig:psd-std-invG-1exp}(a) and~\ref{fig:psd-std-invG-1exp}(c), which are discussed in \Appref{sec:psd-other-Ptau}.
 Self-similar scaling does not manifest unless at least four decades of underlying power-law scaling are present \cite{2023-Korzeniowska-manus-1}.
 Logarithmic-correction effects discussed in \Secref{sec:log-corr} contribute to a further reduction of the scale invariance regions, to an extent depending on the value of $\alpha$.
 The presence of persistent power-law scaling is confirmed by compensated spectra.